affinda/affinda-python/docs/models.md

 :vartype data: any
 :ivar collection: Uniquely identify a collection.
 :vartype collection: str
+:ivar document_type: The document type's identifier.
+Provide if you already know the document type.
+:vartype document_type: str
 :ivar workspace: Uniquely identify a workspace.
 :vartype workspace: str
 :ivar wait: If "true" (default), will return a response only after processing has completed.
 If